ThDiamant/FitbitAPI/report.md

     collection.create_index(fitbitIndex, name = indexName, unique=True)
 ```

-Now we have ensure that we wont have duplicate data to our database so we are ready to proceed with the loading of Fitbit data to MongoDb.
-By using the manual request as well as the `fitbit-python` module we perform multiple requests for every day starting from 28/03/2023 until 30/04/2023.
+Now that we have taken care of data duplication in our database, we are ready to proceed with loading the data from the Fitbit API to MongoDb.
+By using the manual request as well as the `fitbit-python` module we perform multiple requests for every day starting from 28/03/2023 until the last day we have data for (this will not necessarily be "today", because we have to return the Fitbit smartwatches back to the teaching assistants).
 For each request we manipulate the data in order to create a dictionary with the following format:

 ![Mongo Data Structure](./images/mongoData1.PNG)